GriceTurrble/griceturrble/README.md

 [![GalenRice.com, my personal blog](https://img.shields.io/badge/GalenRice.com-purple?style=for-the-badge)][galenrice.com]
 [![Check me out on LinkedIn](https://img.shields.io/badge/Galen%20Rice-blue?logo=linkedin&logoColor=white&style=for-the-badge)][linkedin]

-👋🏻 I'm Galen (he/him), a developer with broad webdev knowledge who specializes in backend engineering using **Python** and the **Django** framework.
-Have been working with both since 2014.
+👋🏻 I'm Galen (he/him), a developer with broad webdev knowledge who specializes in backend engineering using **Python** and the **Django** and **FastAPI** frameworks.
+Have been working within the Python ecosystem since 2014.
+Starting 2024 I have also been picking up C#, Rust, and some Angular.

-I have a small [personal blog][galenrice.com] (hosted [here on GitHub!][galenrice.com-repo]) where I (infrequently) write on topics that interest me and intermediate-level tutorials related to Django and Python (no tutorial hell here).

 ## ⚙ Working with...